fact-project/muons/README.md

 There is a list of FACT event IDs for 13.78 million events which are muon-like.
 The training sample for a muon-like event recognition is done by hand by Sebastian Müller and Max Nöthe.

+Example muon-event in photon-stream representations:

 ![img](readme/example_event_view.png)
-* Example muon-event in photon-stream representation *